wqweto/VbAsyncSocket/README.md

 ### Usage

-Start by including `src\cAsyncSocket.cls` with companion `src\cAsyncSocketHelperWindow.cls` in your project to have a convenient wrapper to most WinSock API functions.
-Note that `cAsyncSocketHelperWindow` uses self-subclassing implementation that can be unstable to the `End` button/statement in VBIDE.
+Start by including `src\cAsyncSocket.cls` in your project to have a convenient wrapper to most WinSock API functions.

 Optionally you can add `contrib\cTlsClient.cls` to your project for SSL/TLS secured channels and/or `contrib\cWinSockRequest.cls` for familiar class methods when accessing TCP/UDP network services.